stephen-fox/grundy/README.md

 ## How do I build this?
 Please refer to the [building documentation](docs/building).

-## Are there advanced configruation options?
+## Are there advanced configuration options?
 Please refer to the [configuration documentation](docs/configuration).